andersryanc/DGTracker/readme.md

 # iOS Code Signing

-If you make any changes to these settings, ie. team or profiles, etc... make sure to check the "DeedzTests" target as well to ensure they match up.
+If you make any changes to these settings, ie. team or profiles, etc... make sure to check the "DGTrackerTests" target as well to ensure they match up.

 # Android Studio Emulator